VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **3.** Share an example of using the command with a path to a file as an argument.

 When using the command with a path to a file as an argument after changing into the right directory then it will print out the contents of that file.
-For example, I am in the directory /home/lecture1/messages and if I do the command cat en-us.txt it will print out the content inside that file which is Hello World!
+For example, I am in the directory /home and if I do the command `cat` /home/lecture1/messages/en-us.txt it will print out the content inside that file which is Hello World!

 ```
 Command: [user@sahara ~]$ cat /home/lecture1/messages/en-us.txt
 Output: Hello World!
-What the working directory was when the command was run: /home/lecture1/messages
+What the working directory was when the command was run: /home
 ```